masher92/GEOG_5790/Practical2-Scripts/ReadMe.md

 ## Project 2 - Scripts

-This project builds on the contents of Practical 1 - Model Builder.
+This project cotnains tools to model the impact of a bomb exploding on the buildings in its vicinity using Arcmap.
-It continues to work on tools to model the impact of a bomb exploding on the buildings in its vicinity using Arcmap.
+This project builds on the contents of Practical 1 - Model Builder which created a ModelBuilder model to accomplish this.
-In Practical 1 a ModelBuilder model was created which accomplished this in ArcMap.
+The data it is based on can be found in Data/Practical1-4-Data.zip.

 <b> The file "RunModelFromScript":</b>
 Is an external (and standalone script) which runs the BombExplosion model created in ModelBuilder and stored in the Practical1_Models.tbx.